Javascript shorthand for if/else statements (ternary operator) explained

 }

-approach needs a few more lines, it's closer to human language.
+Although the latter approach needs a few more lines, it's closer to human language.
 As a rule of thumb, the ternary operator is handy for one-liners.
-For other flow control scenarios, use if/else
+For other flow control scenarios, use a simple Javascript if statement.

 Alright, I think that does it for today!
 I hope you found this quick guide helpful!